mongodb/docs-realm/source/includes/api-details/javascript/model-data/object-models-object-model-description.rst

-You can define SDK models as JavaScript classes that extend ``Realm.Object`` (like most of the examples on this page).
-Or you can define models as JavaScript objects.
+You can define SDK models as JavaScript classes that extend ``Realm.Object``.

-When you define models as JavaScript classes that extend ``Realm.Object``, you can pass those model objects directly to the database.
-Prefer this approach when possible.

-If you do define a model that does not extend ``Realm.Object``, you cannot pass the model directly to the database.
-Instead, you pass only the schema to the database that manages the object.

-..
-TODO: Provide more info about why you would choose one of these approaches over the other
+When you create objects, use an object literal.
+This lets you create an **unmanaged** object, and pass it to the database when it makes sense to do so.

+Do not use ``new`` to construct a new object instance.
+If you use ``new`` with class-based models, this creates a new **managed** object, which has the following side effects:

+- Constructing a ``new`` object calls the ``realm.create()`` method, which can only be used in a write transcation.
+- Constructing a ``new`` object has complications when the object contains or is itself an embedded object.

+For more information about object creation and managed objects, refer to :ref:`sdks-crud-create` and :ref:`sdks-create-specific-object-types`.